Green online icon

 What Should I Do If My Dog Poops Blood?

 There are a few things that you should do if your dog is pooping blood.
 The first is to take them to the vet as soon as possible.
 The vet will be able to examine your dog and determine what is causing the bleeding.
-They will likely need to run some tests or perform surgery in order to determine and fix the problem.
+They will likely need to run some tests or perform surgery to determine and fix the problem.
 Additionally, you should keep track of how often your dog is pooping blood and how much blood there is in each instance.
 Knowing how to describe your dog’s bloody stool can save you and your veterinarian time.

 Cute dog pooping inside the house